taishi-i/awesome-ChatGPT-repositories/README.md

  * [HeyChatGPT](https://github.com/ynagatomo/heychatgpt) - A minimal iOS app that interacts with ChatGPT by your voice.
  * [glowby](https://github.com/glowbom/glowby) - Glowby Basic helps you create your own voice-based AI assistants.
  * [wechatbot](https://github.com/djun/wechatbot) - 为个人微信接入ChatGPT
+ * [Discord-Chatbot-Gpt4Free](https://github.com/mishalhossin/discord-chatbot-gpt4free) - This is a Discord Chatbot with image detection for free
+ * [big-agi](https://github.com/enricoros/big-agi) - 💬 Personal AI application powered by GPT-4 and beyond, with AI personas, AGI functions, text-to-image, voice, response streaming, code highlighting and execution, PDF import, presets for developers, much more.
+Deploy and gift #big-AGI-energy!
+Using Next.js, React, Joy.
+ * [RasaGPT](https://github.com/paulpierre/rasagpt) - 💬 RasaGPT is the first headless LLM chatbot platform built on top of Rasa and Langchain.
+Built w/ Rasa, FastAPI, Langchain, LlamaIndex, SQLModel, pgvector, ngrok, telegram
+ * [FigmaChain](https://github.com/cirediatpl/figmachain) - FigmaChain is a set of Python scripts that generate HTML/CSS code based on Figma designs.
+Using OpenAI's GPT-3 model, FigmaChain enables developers to quickly generate HTML/CSS code from a Figma design input.
+It also includes a Streamlit-based chatbot interface for interactive code generation.

 |Name|Language|License|GitHub Stars|